ph2139a/Summative_1/README.md

 ![Protoype](images/streamlit_application_with_output.png)

-Any issues with Google Colab should first be addressed by restarting the notebook via _Runtime - Disconnect_ and delete runtime and restarting via _Runtime -  Run all_.
-A backup dynamically-generated hyperlink for accessing the application appears in the first cell of the notebook.
+Any issues with Google Colab should first be addressed by restarting the notebook via _Runtime - Disconnect_ and restarting via _Runtime -  Run all_.
+A backup dynamically-generated hyperlink for accessing the application appears in the first cell of the notebook formatted as below:

 ```
 Your tunnel url https://outlined-probably-approaches-squad.trycloudflare.com